cwallacebailey/Project3_battleships_template/README.md

 * random.randint is used for ship placement and for the computer to make initial coordinate guesses whilst on easy and hard mode.

 ### os
-* This import was essential for the display clear command and prevents the app having to create a scroll bar which the user could then scroll up on to old data.
+* This import was essential for the display clear command and prevents the app from having to create a scroll bar which the user could then scroll up on to old data.
 This kept the game clean.

 ### sys
 * "This module provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter".
 In this project it was used to allow the slow typing effect seen throughout the intro scenes